lambda-chat/python-template/README.md

 - When you uncomment dist/ setting, `dist/` will be empty volume which masks original `dist/` if it exists.
 - When you uncomment GPG settings, you cannot commit with GUI if GPG is activated.
 Use the integrated terminal instead.
 - If you already created virtualenvs outside of container, please remove `.venv` before "Reopen Folder in Container".
+- "Dev Container Features" is considerable option for now.
+Please check it.